 While Wakefield was undergoing partial repairs in Halifax harbor, a torrential rainstorm threatened to fill the damaged ship with water and capsize her at her berth.
 Torrents of rain, at times in cloud-burst proportions, poured into the ship and caused her to list heavily.
 Salvage crews, meanwhile, cut holes in the ship's sides above the waterline, draining away the water to permit the ship to regain an even keel.
 For the next 10 days, the salvagers engaged in extensive initial repair work: cleaning up the ship, pumping out debris, patching up holes, and preparing the vessel for her voyage to the Boston Navy Yard for complete rebuilding.

 Temporarily decommissioned, the charred liner proceeded for Boston with a four-tug tow, and was declared a "constructive total loss."
-The Government purchased the hulk from the United States Lines and stripped the vessel to the waterline.
+The Navy purchased the hulk from the United States Lines through the War Shipping Administration at 4:00 p.m. on 18 September 1942 and soon stripped the vessel to the waterline.
 Construction began, and a virtually new Wakefield arose, Phoenix-like, from her ashes.

 In many cases, Wakefield operated as a "lone wolf," except for air coverage a few miles out of a port.
 Her primary port of call in the European theater was Liverpool, visited so often in fact that the transport's crew nicknamed her "The Boston and Liverpool Ferry."
 The average round-trip voyage took 18 days.